Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Input schema has 100% coverage with clear descriptions for both parameters (device, bundle_id).
-The description adds no additional meaning beyond what the schema already provides, so a baseline of 3 is appropriate.
+The input schema has 100% coverage with descriptions for both parameters.
+The tool description adds no additional detail beyond the schema, meeting the baseline.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.